Five men to watch at the Australian Open tennis - The Observers - France 24

 - Novak Djokovic -

-Much like the changeable weather, the superb Serb's success in Melbourne is almost a given.
-Djokovic is going for a record-extending eighth title after making his Grand Slam breakthrough on the azure courts way back in 2008.
+Melbourne Park is a home away from home for the Serbian world number two who has won seven of the last 12 Australian Opens since making his Grand Slam breakthrough on its hardcourts way back in 2008.

-Djokovic, who has now amassed 16 major tournament wins, thrashed his old sparring partner Rafael Nadal in last year's final to kick off another phenomenal year where he won his fifth Wimbledon title and collected five tournament victories to take his career tally to 77.
+Djokovic, who has amassed 16 Major tournament wins, thrashed his old sparring partner Rafael Nadal in last year's final to kick off another phenomenal year where he won his fifth Wimbledon title and collected five tournament victories to take his career tally to 77.

-Now 32 and ranked world number two, nobody is betting against 'Nole' putting together a similar season this year.
+Now 32 and seeded two, he enters the tournament after leading Serbia to the ATP Cup title in Sydney with few betting against 'Nole' dominating his favourite event once again.

 - Roger Federer -

-At this stage in his career, retirement talk is never far away but there are few signs Federer will call a halt this year, when he will look to fill the only gap in his trophy cabinet -- Olympic singles gold.
+Retirement talk is never far away at his age but there are few signs he plans to call a halt this year, when Federer will look to fill the only gap in his trophy cabinet -- Olympic singles gold.

+Like Djokovic, he has a liking for Melbourne Park, where he has won six titles, most recently in 2018.
+But he enters the opening Grand Slam of 2020 rusty, with no competitive matches under his belt this season.

-Like Djokovic, Federer also has a liking for Melbourne Park, winning two of the last three men's singles titles, and he will hope to bounce back from last year's chastening fourth-round defeat to Greek Stefanos Tsitsipas, who is 17 years his junior.
+The Swiss great crashed last year in the fourth-round to Greek Stefanos Tsitsipas, who is 17 years his junior.

 - Rafael Nadal -